Holographic Study of Reflected Entropy in Anisotropic Theories

 In \cite{Dutta:2019gen} the authors provided an interesting holographic interpretation of the canonical purification and also proposed a dual counterpart for the reflected entropy which is the minimal cross sectional area of the entanglement wedge.
 Before we proceed further, let us recall that the entanglement wedge is the bulk region corresponding to the reduced density matrix $\rho_A$ and whose boundary is $A\cup \Gamma_A$.
 Considering a spatial boundary region consists of two disjoint parts $A$ and $B$ and denoting the cross sectional area of the entanglement wedge by $\Sigma_{A\cup B}$ the corresponding reflected entropy is given by

 A key feature of the above proposal is that the holographic reflected entropy presents a discontinuous phase transition from zero to positive values as the two subregions get closer.
 This transition is due to the competition between a connected and a disconnected configuration for the entanglement wedge.
 Indeed, for large separations where the disconnected configuration is favored, $\Sigma_{A\cup B}$ becomes empty and the corresponding reflected entropy vanishes.
-This proposal, as well as other candidates for the mixed state correlation measures dual to entanglement wedge cross section, has since been the subject of a large body of work \cite{Takayanagi:2017knl,Nguyen:2017yqw,Kusuki:2019zsp,Tamaoka:2018ned,Hirai:2018jwy,BabaeiVelni:2019pkw,Jokela:2019ebz,Umemoto:2019jlz,Akers:2019gcv,Amrahi:2020jqg,Chakrabortty:2020ptb,Saha:2021kwq,1810.00420,1907.06646,2001.05501,BabaeiVelni:2020wfl,Moosa:2020vcs,Boruch:2020wbe}.
-Further, a wide variety of recent research efforts investigating the properties of the corresponding measures from the perspective of the boundary theory have also appeared in \cite{1909.06790,Mollabashi:2020ifv,Bueno:2020fle,Camargo:2021aiq,Wen:2021qgx,Hayden:2021gno,Akers:2021pvd,Bueno:2020vnx}.
+Let us recall that there exist other measures which seem to be dual to entanglement wedge cross section (EWCS).
+These proposals can be summarized as follows\cite{Tamaoka:2018ned,Dutta:2019gen,Kusuki:2019zsp}